What Is Codependency?

 Take Control And Become Empowered

 Codependency can be treated with a variety of methods.
-If you or a love one is codependent, has become depressed or anxious due to codependency, or enables a loved with battling substance abuse, know you have options to recover.
+If you or a love one is codependent, has become depressed or anxious due to codependency, or enables a loved with battling substance abuse, know that you have options to recover.
 Codependent individuals who have a family history of substance abuse may need counseling and support to gain strength.
 If combined with anxiety or depression, they may need hands-on treatment medications and stability to feel empowered in their lives.
 Change is possible.
-Contact an empathetic treatment provider and learn more for free.
+Contact a treatment provider to discuss your options.